Montana Wrongful Termination Lawyer

 We even help high-wage earners including: nurses, physicians, business executives, general managers, administrators, engineers, and many more.

 The firm helps fired employees all over Montana–no matter where they located or what industry they are in.

-Speaking with an attorney can help you understand if the stated resons you were fired might entitle you to money damages or other relief.
+Speaking with a wrongful firing attorney can help you understand if the stated reasons you were fired might entitle you to money damages or other relief.

 If you have been illegally fired or forced to resign, or conditions at your job became so intolerable that you had to quit, you may be entitled to four years of lost wages, benefits, and expenses you incurred in searching for new employment.